Stephen Owen (sinologist)

-Stephen Owen (born October 30, 1946) is an American sinologist specializing in Chinese literature, particularly Tang dynasty poetry and comparative poetics.
-He taught Chinese literature and comparative literature at Harvard University and is James Bryant Conant University Professor, Emeritus; becoming emeritus before he was one of only 25 Harvard University Professors.
-He is a member of the American Academy of Arts and Sciences and the American Philosophical Society.
+Stephen Owen (October 30, 1946 – May 1, 2026) was an American sinologist who specialized in Chinese literature, particularly Tang-dynasty poetry and comparative poetics.
+He was the James Bryant Conant University Professor at Harvard University, where he taught Chinese literature.
+He was a member of the American Academy of Arts and Sciences and the American Philosophical Society.

-Education
+Life and career

+Owen was born in St. Louis, Missouri, on October 30, 1946.
+He graduated from Yale University with a Bachelor of Arts in Chinese literature in 1968 and obtained his Ph.D. from Yale in 1972 under the supervision of sinologist Hans Fränkel.
+His dissertation was titled, "The Poetry of Meng Chiao (751–814) and Han Yu (768–824): A Study of a Chinese Poetic Reform".

-Owen graduated from Yale University in 1968 and continued at Yale as a graduate student, receiving his doctorate in 1972 under Hans Fränkel.
-He taught at Yale from 1972 to 1982, when he went to Harvard.
+After receiving his doctorate, Owen taught at Yale until 1982, when he moved to Harvard University.
 He has been a Fulbright Scholar and received a Guggenheim Fellowship, among many other awards and honors.
-In 2015, he completed a six-volume annotated translation of the complete surviving poems of Du Fu, culminating an eight-year project.
-He was jointly awarded the 2018 Tang Prize in Sinology with Yoshinobu Shiba, "for his penetrating scholarship and theoretical ingenuity in Classical Chinese prose and poetry, especially Tang poetry and its translation."
+In 2015, he completed a six-volume annotated translation of the complete surviving poems of Du Fu, the culmination of an eight-year project.
+He was jointly awarded the 2018 Tang Prize in sinology with Yoshinobu Shiba "for his penetrating scholarship and theoretical ingenuity in Classical Chinese prose and poetry, especially Tang poetry and its translation."

+Owen died in Cambridge, Massachusetts, on May 1, 2026, at the age of 79.

 Academic career

-Owen has written or edited dozens of books, articles, and anthologies in the field of Chinese literature, especially Chinese poetry.
+Owen wrote or edited dozens of books, articles, and anthologies in the field of Chinese literature, especially Chinese poetry.
 Harvard Magazine reported in 1998 that colleagues saw Owen as "a soaring and highly imaginative free spirit," comparing him to the eighth-century Chinese calligrapher Huaisu and to the foremost Tang dynasty poet, "the unfettered, convention-defying Li Bai..."

 Of The Poetry of Meng Chiao and Han Yü, James J. Y. Liu said that it "represents a remarkable achievement, especially for a first book..."
 A reviewer in China Review International wrote "reading Stephen Owen's The Making of Early Chinese Classical Poetry shocked me, the way a seismic shift in paradigms will."